ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 multicast groups, or the local termination of PAUSE frames.

-If an Ethernet proxying endpoint fails to deliver a frame to an underlying Ethernet segment, the endpoint SHOULD drop the frame.
+If an Ethernet proxying endpoint fails to deliver a frame to an underlying Ethernet segment, the endpoint MUST drop the frame.

 # Examples